Cyberoctane29/LeetCode-SQL-Problem-Solving/README.md

 WHERE some_condition;

 -- Intuition:
--- [Explain why this approach works effectively.]
+-- [Describe the core idea behind solving this problem.
+Explain the thought process used to arrive at the solution.]

 -- Explanation:
--- [Break down the logic of the query step by step.]
+-- [Explain why this approach works effectively and break down the logic of the code step by step.]
 ```

 I hope this resource proves valuable for those aiming to strengthen their SQL skills and learn new techniques.